Stanico-Knowles/parking-garage-api/readme.md

 ### Want To Try It Out?

-<p>No need to install any databases or community packages.
+<p>No need to install any databases or community server packages.
 Everything required is inside the project.
-Simply run the following commands.</p>
+Simply open your code editor and terminal, then run the following commands.</p>

 ``` git clone https://github.com/Stanico-Knowles/parking-garage-api.git ```